 - Data Traffic Classification – Classify traffic into different bandwidth allocation priorities.

-- Traffic Prioritization – Increase the bandwidth and lower the latency of important traffic.
+- Traffic Prioritization – Increase the bandwidth and lower the latency (Round Trip Time) of important traffic.

 - Bandwidth Partition – Specify bandwidth limits for certain traffic types.